surendranune/Lambda-Function-to-Invoke-Salesforce-Flows/README.md

  - Password
  - Security token (please find the related articles [here](https://success.salesforce.com/answers?id=90630000000glADAAY) and [here](https://help.salesforce.com/articleView?id=000331668&type=1&mode=1))

-## Code
+## Setup Instructions
-Clone this repository to your local.
+ - Clone this repository to your local.

- - cd SFLambdaSample
+ - Open cmd/terminal and navigate to the cloned Folder.
- - npm install
+ - run the command, npm install
- - navigate to /node_modules/jsforce/lib/connection.js and change ***version: "42.0"*** (in line 26) to ***version: "47.0"***  and save.
+ - Navigate to /node_modules/jsforce/lib/connection.js.
+ - Change the Salesforce API version to latest version and save.
- - zip the contents (inside the SFLambdaSample)
+ - Zip the contents (inside the Cloned Folder)
- - Upload it to a labmda function (Environment - Node.js).
+ - Login to AWS and upload the zip file to a labmda function (Environment - Node.js).

-After uploading create 3 environment variables as below.
+After uploading, create the following environment variables as shown below:

  - username - yourSalesforceUserName
  - password - yourSalesforcePassword